 But in Video Games, this range is invariably about five to ten meters or less.
 Anything farther away will rarely ever receive more than Scratch Damage, but anything inside this range will be quickly reduced to the consistency of chunky salsa.
 Shotguns in video games also tend to be stupendously inaccurate, but this too is the opposite of reality; the purpose of the wider spread of a shotguns shot is that it increases the chance of hitting the target.
 Extreme examples will enforce the shotgun's short-range specialisation by giving it an Arbitrary Maximum Range — that is, the shot doesn't do less damage at long range, but physically ceases to exist.

 There is also a 'sub-trope' at play in games which have automatic shotguns as well as pump action shotguns.
 For some unknown, illogical reason, pump action shotguns are massively more powerful, often being 'one hit kill' at short ranges, while automatic shotguns require two or even three hits at close range.
-The obvious reason why this happens is because no-one would ever use a pump shotgun when an automatic shotgun is just as powerful, and that automatic shotguns that one hit kill would be incredibly overpowered.
+The obvious reason why this happens is because no-one would ever use a pump shotgun when an automatic shotgun is just as powerful, and that automatic shotguns that kill in one hit would be incredibly overpowered.

 This trope is largely the result of weapon balancing mechanics in shooter games; in many cases, the shotgun has its own niche in a game's Tactical Rock-Paper-Scissors, outclassing all other weapons at point-blank range but losing everywhere else.
 Some games have your choice between a weak shotgun blast that has better range, and a more powerful attack that has virtually no range.
 Others have a choice between a Sawn Off Shotgun with a huge spread and an intact one with longer range.

-In Real Life combat, the advantages of the shotgun became obvious in World War One, as the wide spread of large pellets was almost as deadly as a submachinegun salvo, and the short range prevented hitting unintended targets like one's own comrades.
+In Real Life combat, the advantages of the shotgun became obvious in World War I, as the wide spread of large pellets was almost as deadly as a submachinegun salvo, and the short range prevented hitting unintended targets like one's own comrades.

 Although "realistic" shooters are something of a current trend, the trend-setter follows this trope to the letter, assuring that it will remain common despite other attempts at realism; even when some games try to create a more accurate shotgun, it is often decried as "unrealistic" or over-powered.